BECOME A MEMBER VOLUNTEER DONATE

 The Colonel John By Award

-The Colonel John By Award in History is a prize of $750, awarded annually to both a Carleton University student and a University of Ottawa student in a graduate or undergraduate history course who write the best paper in their respective university in either English or French on a topic concerning the history of Ottawa or the Ottawa Valley.
-The students will be awarded an additional $300 on submitting acceptable manuscripts for publication in the Bytown Pamphlet Series.
+The Colonel John By Award in History was a prize of $750, awarded annually to both a Carleton University student and a University of Ottawa student in a graduate or undergraduate history course who wrote the best paper in their respective university in either English or French on a topic concerning the history of Ottawa or the Ottawa Valley.
+The students were awarded an additional $300 on submitting acceptable manuscripts for publication in the Bytown Pamphlet Series.

 View items...